+Assertion of PFC's Management Page 3

-- 2) The controls related to the control objectives stated in the description were suitably designed and operating effectively throughout the period October 1, 2016 to September 30, 2017, to achieve those control objectives if the subservice organizations and user entities applied the complementary controls assumed in the design of PFC's controls throughout the period October 1, 2016 to September 30, 2017.
-The criteria we used in making this assertion were that: - a) The risks that threaten the achievement of the control objectives stated in the description have been identified by management of the service organization. - b) The controls identified in the description would, if operating effectively, provide reasonable assurance that those risks would not prevent the control objectives stated in the description from being achieved. - c) The controls were consistently applied as designed, including whether manual controls were applied by individuals who have the appropriate competence and authority.
+- a) The risks that threaten the achievement of the control objectives stated in the description have been identified by management of the service organization. - b) The controls identified in the description would, if operating effectively, provide reasonable assurance that those risks would not prevent the control objectives stated in the description from being achieved. - c) The controls were consistently applied as designed, including whether manual controls were applied by individuals who have the appropriate competence and authority.